utopia-foss/utopia/README.md

 Follow the step-by-step instructions below for building Utopia from source.

-### Submodules
+### Cloning the repository
 Utopia packs a set of third-party-packages as
 [Git Submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
-When cloning Utopia, use the `--recurse-submodules` option to automatically clone the submodule repositories:
+Thus, when cloning Utopia, use the `--recurse-submodules` option to automatically clone the submodule repositories:

     git clone --recurse-submodules https://ts-gitlab.iup.uni-heidelberg.de/utopia/utopia.git